Bangladesh–Indonesia relations: History

 Early 20th-century image of a Bengali man in Medan, Sumatra.

-The contacts between the Bay of Bengal region with Indonesian archipelago has commenced since centuries ago.
-Indonesia and Bangladesh were connected to the maritime Silk Road of the Indian Ocean trade network, where goods travels and ideas exchanged.
-Since the early 4th-century, Indonesia has received Hindu, and subsequently Buddhist influences from South Asia.
-In 9th-century the Srivijaya empire established contacts through religious and education relations with Buddhist schools, monasteries and universities in ancient India and Bangladesh, such as Nalanda and Somapura.
-According to I-ching (635–713 CE), a Chinese Buddhist monk who wrote his journey to Nalanda, Srivijayan royal ships had regular schedule to Bay of Bengal.
-Maritime links existed between the medieval Bengal Sultanate and kingdoms in the Indonesian archipelago, particularly Sumatra which lies to the southeast of the Bay of Bengal.
+Contacts between the Bay of Bengal region and the Indonesian archipelago commenced centuries ago.
+Indonesia and Bangladesh were connected to the maritime Silk Road of the Indian Ocean trade network, where goods traveled and ideas were exchanged.
+Since the early 4th century, Indonesia has received Hindu, and subsequently Buddhist influences from South Asia.
+In the 9th century, the Srivijaya empire established contacts through religious and education relations with Buddhist schools, monasteries and universities in ancient India and Bangladesh, such as Nalanda and Somapura.
+According to I-ching (635–713 CE), a Chinese Buddhist monk who wrote about his journey to Nalanda, Srivijayan royal ships had a regular schedule to the Bay of Bengal.
+Maritime links existed between the medieval Bengal Sultanate and kingdoms in the Indonesian archipelago, particularly the Sultanates of Sumatra, which lay to the southeast of the Bay of Bengal.
 In old Indonesian accounts, Bay of Bengal was called Teluk Benggala ("Bay of Benggala").

-After the separation of Bangladesh from Pakistan, Indonesia along with other non-Arab Muslim countries such as Malaysia, Turkey and Afghanistan immediately recognised Bangladesh sovereignty in 1971.
-Subsequently, Bangladesh soon after its independence in 1971 established diplomatic relations with Indonesia and the Embassy started functioning from May 1972.
+After the separation of Bangladesh from Pakistan, despite initially supporting Pakistan's position in the war, Indonesia, along with other non-Arab Muslim countries such as Malaysia, Turkey and Afghanistan immediately recognised Bangladesh's sovereignty in 1971.
+Soon after its independence in 1971, Bangladesh established diplomatic relations with Indonesia, and the embassy started functioning from May 1972.

 Cooperations

-Both nations welcomes initiatives in furthering the bilateral co-operation in various areas including trade and investment, agriculture, defence, education, food security, good governance, counter-terrorism, research and technology as well as disaster mitigation and management.
+Both nations welcome initiatives in furthering the bilateral co-operation in various areas, including trade and investment, agriculture, defence, education, food security, good governance, counter-terrorism, research and technology as well as disaster mitigation and management.
 Besides bilateral co-operation, both nations exchanged their views on the two countries' co-operation in regional and global fora.
-As the Muslim majority countries, both nations also exchange view and voiced their concern on addressing the Rohingya Muslim refugees issue in neighbouring Myanmar.
+As Muslim majority countries, both nations also exchanged views and voiced their concern on addressing the Rohingya Muslim refugees issue in neighbouring Myanmar.